 The support acting is outstanding.
 I would mention in particular RG Armstrong.
 I have said elsewhere that Armstrong’s greatest role was as Ollinger in Pat Garrett, and again that it was Boyd in From Hell to Texas, but the reality is that each film you see him in, you think that one is his best performance.
 Here, he is a tormented preacher who, we infer, has killed his wife for infidelity (she is referred to as a harlot on her grave marker) and who represses and strikes the daughter he really loves but cannot show it.

 Edgar Buchanan is also excellent as the sad, broken-down drunk judge.
 What a fine actor he was.
-And of course he rather specialized in Western judges.
+And of course he rather specialized in Western judges, especially disreputable ones.
 LQ Jones and Warren Oates are two of the five murderous and repulsive white-trash Hammond brothers and they are extremely good.
 Ron Starr does well as Heck Longtree, the young sidekick of Westrum who learns decency from Judd.

 “Pick that up,” orders Judd as Heck throws down some paper.
 “These mountains don’t need your trash.”
 A very modern eco-message for the early 60s.